Or just go ahead and try it. Start your free 30 days of evaluation today and download

 The SSH terminal should also support a variety of authentication methods.
 These include username/password, public/private key, and various custom formats.
 The latter might include a system where the server could obtain information that only the authorized users know, e.g. by using a SecurID card or by sending an access code to the user's mobile phone.

+To be able to connect to various different servers, the ssh client it has to support latest key exchange and encryption protocols, because what seemed unbreakable five years ago, is considered less so today.
 Most server continually switch to more advanced encryption methods, ssh clients need to support these as well.

 Other typical must have features for would be: